 FICTION AND NARRATIVE NON-FICTION LITERATURE

-Christie earned a masters in theology from Loyola Marymount University, conducting extensive research in human suffering and the use of contemplative thought and mindfulness practices to impact personal well-being and social change.
-Over the last ten years, Christie has created and facilitated workshops for organizations such as Young Writer’s Conference and Loyola Marymount University that foster reflection, creativity and personal development.
-Currently Christie is developing a workshop series to support young people struggling with stress, anxiety, and depression.
+Christie earned a masters in theology from Loyola Marymount University, conducting extensive research in human suffering, liberation theologies, and the use of contemplative thought and awareness practices to impact personal well-being and social change.
+She went on to study meditation at The Chopra Center and complete The Power of Awareness training at The University of California, Berkeley.
+Over the last ten years, Christie has created and facilitated workshops for organizations such as Young Writer’s Conference and Loyola Marymount University that foster awareness, creativity, healing, and personal development.

 Christie is the author of From Three Feet off the Ground, a narrative non-fiction book about the year she dedicated to discovering her children’s view of the world.
 It is the heart song of a mother making life-changing discoveries with a view from three feet off the ground.
 She sets out wanting to remember what it means to be amazed, be free, be attentive, be present and love without limits.
 What she experiences is the spiritual discovery of herself.